elu00/styledev.rt/README.md

 in your terminal of choice.
 By default, this uses the textures listed in `demo/dumped_textures` to determine which textures to replace/style on, searching through all the files listed in `demo/base_textures` and replacing them in-place.
 The style to be used is computed from "demo/style.jpg."
 After doing this, follow the instructions for running the demo.
+## Future Extensions
+- Style transferring 3D assets, using UV projection information for perservation of spatial features
+- Application to other games/engines
+- Other neural style transfer algorithms
 ## Credits
 Thanks to [The Dolphin Community TTYD Texture pack](https://forums.dolphin-emu.org/Thread-paper-mario-ttyd-hd-texture-pack-v1-7-july-4-2018), [Alexis Jacq et. al](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html), and the Dolphin Team.